tristanpendergrass/idle-game/README.md

 - [ ] Make right rail not have slide animation when going from empty to active
 - [ ] Show Skill XP as "X / Y" rather than just "X"; where X is current XP and Y is the XP required for the next level.
 - [ ] Remove animation on right rail
+- [ ] Add a way of giving hints to the player.
+Old wise man?

 # Changelog